apache/directory-fortress-core/README.txt

 # SECTION 7.
 Instructions for Symas installation of OpenLDAP - using 'init-slapd' target
 # SECTION 8.
 Instructions to integration test using 'FortressJUnitTest' maven target
 # SECTION 9.
 Instructions to run the command line interpreter (CLI) utility using 'cli' target
 # SECTION 10.
-Instructions to use Fortress A/P/R/BAC APIs with 'test-samples' target
+Instructions to load policy data using maven fortress-load.
 # SECTION 11.
-Instructions to run the command console using 'console' target
+Instructions to build and test the fortress samples with 'test-samples' target
 # SECTION 12.
-Instructions to encrypt LDAP passwords used in config files.
+Instructions to run the command console using 'console' target
 # SECTION 13.
-Instructions to load policy data using maven install -Dload.file target.
+Instructions to performance test fortress core using maven loadtest profile and jmeter.
 # SECTION 14.
-Instructions to load test fortress using maven loadtest profile and jmeter.
+Instructions to encrypt LDAP passwords used in config files.

 ___________________________________________________________________________________
 ###################################################################################
 # Document Overview